Lkruitwagen/dagster-k8s-demo/README.md

 # dagster-k8s-demo

+> What do you call a magician who has lost their magic?
+Ian.

 This demo sends a dad joke to a slack channel of your choice every 5 minutes.
 It is also a complete example for deploying a Dagster orchestration suite via a kubernetes (k8s) cluster on Google's Kubernetes Engine.
 This is a starting point for building a full back-end data engineering infrastructure, using Dagster as the orchestration framework, control entrypoint, and UI.